 The typical drug for stomach ulcers works by suppressing or neutralising stomach acid.
 But this very acid is actually part of the stomachs defence mechanism.
 The stomach defends itself with a lining of mucus-secreting cells that protect against irritation and other challenges.
 But when the stomach’s protective lining is weakened, a hole can form in the lining.
 Then the natural acid thats still left in the stomach gets into the sensitive lining underneath, causing an ulcer to form.

-Another problem with acid blockers is that they cant single-handedly inhibit H. pylori, which means you’d also have to take antibiotics.
+Another problem with acid blockers is that they cant single-handed inhibit H. pylori, which means you’d also have to take antibiotics.
 Unfortunately, symptoms often return after stopping treatment, and you could end up undergoing years of drug therapy.
 Until now, prescription and OTC drugs (and all the side effects that go with them) were the only options available for treating stomach ulcers.
 But many people would rather not risk the health consequences that go along with taking drugs that alter the normal digestive process.

 That’s why zinc-carnosine may be a good alternative.
 It does more than treat the symptoms: Zinc-carnosine dissolves in the stomach and adheres to the ulceration or wound on the stomach lining more effectively than other forms of zinc complexes.
 It does this by promoting mucus secretions and supporting the mucosal barrier, the stomachs natural defence mechanism.
 Its also been shown to inhibit the presence of the H. pylori bacteria.4 This means that zinc-carnosine not only is beneficial for treating ulcers but also for preventing them.